microcks/microcks.io/content/documentation/guides/automation/api.md

 }
 ```

-On the above command output, you see that Keycloak and thus authentication are actually enabled.
+In the above command output, you see that Keycloak and, thus, authentication are actually enabled.
 We will use the `auth-server-url` and `realm` for authentication.
 If it's not the case, then you can skip the end of this step as well as step 2.

-Before going further, you need to retrieve a *Service Account* for authenticating to Keycloak.
+Before proceeding, you need to retrieve a *Service Account* for authenticating to Keycloak.
 Your Microcks provider or administrator has probably read the explanations on [Service Account](/documentation/explanations/service-account) and will be able to provide this information.

-For new comers, don't worry!
-Microcks comes with a default account named `microcks-serviceaccount` that comes with default installation; with a default credential that is set to `ab54d329-e435-41ae-a900-ec6b3fe15c54`. 😉
+For newcomers, don't worry!
+Microcks comes with a default account named `microcks-serviceaccount` that comes with a default installation, with a default credential that is set to `ab54d329-e435-41ae-a900-ec6b3fe15c54`. 😉

 ## 2. Authenticate to Keycloak

 Your Microcks installation is secured, you have your *Service Account* information at hand and you know need to authenticate and retrieve a `token`.

-The authentication of *Service Account* implements the simple [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) so that its convenient for machine-to-machine interaction scenarios.
-This grant requires that our service account name and credentials being first encode in Base64:
+The authentication of *Service Account* implements the simple [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) so that it's convenient for machine-to-machine interaction scenarios.
+This grant requires that our service account name and credentials be first encoded in Base64:

 ```sh
 # encode account:credentials as base 64